Square Peg Foundation

 Average Number of Thoroughbreds: 15

-Executive director and co-founder Joell Dunlap described Square Peg as providing a “yes” environment, “an intense experience that shows students they are capable of so much more than they imagined.
+Executive director and co-founder Joell Dunlap described Square Peg as providing a “yes” environment, “an intense experience that shows students they are capable of more than they imagined.
 The horse is a gentle judge of character, a unique example of gentleness and power who responds to all people according to their intentions – not to their age, size, race, or social status.
-We focus on building self-image, one student at a time.”
+We focus on building self-image, one person at a time.”

 Square Peg Foundation Success Stories